ckronlage/AID-HS/docs/prepare_data.md

 ## Prepare the MRI data in BIDS format (Mandatory)

-The MELD pipeline now accept BIDS format as input data.
+The AID-HS pipeline relies on the BIDS format as input data.
 For more information about BIDS format, please refers to their [instructions](https://bids.neuroimaging.io/)

 The main key ingredients are :
 - each subject has a folder following the structure : `sub-<subject_id>`